gvwilson/sensibleadventures/cloudherd/new.md

 poking them in the ribs as he usually would, he had been listening to the soldiers.

-"Goat," Sensy muttered, punching his arm before turning her back on him.
+"Goof," Sensy muttered, punching his arm before turning her back on him.
 Rash grinned at Noxy, who scowled in return and pointedly turned her back on him as well.